MushroomCyber/Loadout/docs/CATALOG.md

 not — naming the gap and the release that would close it, instead of letting pip fail after the download with forty lines about ignored versions.

-Copy the value from the package's own metadata rather than guessing:
+Copy the value out of the package's own metadata.
+Do not guess it:

 ```bash
 curl -s https://pypi.org/pypi/<package>/json | python3 -c 'import json,sys;print(json.load(sys.stdin)["info"]["requires_python"])'